 It is really important that media and technology companies come to a consensus on how fake news is defined and how it is handled when presented to the masses.
 Thus far, I don’t think this has happened.
 There is a certain irony to this whole issue.
 The alarmist headlines about the fake news phenomenon has spawned a knee-jerk reaction, with many scrambling to try to block entire websites as soon as possible (taking high traffic websites and valuable impression opportunities out of the digital advertising ecosystem); this reaction is based on the misleading information of those very headlines that are reporting on the problem of fake news.
 So, in essence, fake news about fake news has got us all up in arms about fake news.

-zvelo will remain diligent about closely monitoring this issue, and we will look to use our page-level Content categorization dataset, as well as our upcoming Keyword and Sentiment datasets to help to offer solutions for customers.
+zvelo will remain diligent about closely monitoring this issue, and we will look to use our page-level web content categorization engine to offer solutions for customers.